EeshanDutta007/EeshanDutta007/README.md

 4. Winner of Geekathon 2020 (SafeLink)
 5. Special Mention Award in SRM Hackathon 2021 (Stud-Bud)
 6. Honourable Mention Award in Hacktrix Hackathon (ThinkArt)
-7. EchoAR track prize in Hacktrix Hackathon and project displayed in their Inspiration Page (ThinkArt).
+7. EchoAR track prize in Hacktrix Hackathon and project displayed in EchoAr Inspiration Page (ThinkArt).

 #### Other Events :-
 1. Winner of Codestruck 2019 out of 200+ participants.
 (Competetive Coding Event by Microsoft Developer Club).